JIC-CSB/kilombo/README.md

 # ckbsim - C kilobot simulator

 This repository holds the code for ckbsim, a C based kilobot simulator.
+Installation instructions follow below.
+For detailed usage instruction and programming documentation, see `docs/manual.md` and the example bots in `examples/`.

 ## Build instructions